Before & After Photo Gallery of Breast Augmentation

 Dr.Burke prefers smooth breast implants where possible.

 Dr.Burke uses the Keller® funnel for silicone breast augmentation with the “No Touch” technique.
 This reduces tissue trauma and postoperative discomfort leading to faster healing and recovery.
-This revolutionized the treatment and correction of tubular breast deformities.
+This innovation has revolutionized the treatment and correction of tubular breast deformities.

 The combination of gentle surgical technique including radiofrequency dissection with direct visualization and development of the implant pocket , with the “ no touch” implant placement technique results in accelerated , more rapid recovery.